This is the first of three posts about content pillars. Links to posts two and three in the series are at the end of this post.

 Why spend time identifying content pillars?

-A blank page is a beautiful possibility, but it fills with doodles quickly if you're not intentional.
 When you're starting a fresh new publishing project or prepping to rebrand, it's hard to see the horizon line for the content you'll create, and ambition can lead to wild directions.
 Six months into regularly publishing cross-channel content, however, and you'll be left with a bit of a mess on your hands as you're working to explain exactly what content hits the mark and what doesn't.*

 Content pillars provide a topical structure for content decision-making, rather than a channel, calendar, or medium-specific approach.
 When using a pillar approach, you can measure and analyze cross-channel initiatives without relying on red herrings like real-time engagement metrics.* Pillars are brand- or product-wide and not campaign-driven, so there's no time limit or short-term performance goals.
 Campaigns can fall under content pillars, which ideally act as an umbrella for all content initiatives.